 On the other end of this spectrum, it’s worth noting that even if that checkbox is checked it’s still up to Google to honor the request.

 Do you need help getting your website found on Google?
-3tone Digital is here to help and our digital marketing specialist Reina loves to talk SEO – send us a message today!
+3tone Digital has you covered!
+Our digital marketing specialist, Reina, is passionate about SEO and ready to help.

-Frequently asked questions
+Frequently asked questions about SEO